Post

 }

-The assignment at L2 only executes if user.IsAdmin is true.
-Therefore, grant depends on both the assignment itself and the condition.
+The assignment at L2 only runs if user.IsAdmin is true, so grant depends on both the assignment and the condition.

-Most analysis so far has been intraprocedural—confined to a single method.
-But dependencies often cross method boundaries:
+Everything so far has stayed inside a single method.
+But data doesn’t respect method boundaries:

 1